Provider Setup Guide

 Steam

 OpenID 2.0 · SteamworksSteam uses OpenID 2.0 instead of OAuth 2.0 — there is no client secret or code exchange.
-Authentication is verified server-side using a Steam Web API Key, making Steam the simplest provider to set up.
+Login is verified through Steam's OpenID endpoint; the Web API Key is used to fetch the player's profile (name and avatar), making Steam the simplest provider to set up.

 Required fields